What are sinuses?

 - A general feeling of fullness of the face.

-Chronic sinusitis is considered present if a patient has continuous symptoms for more than three months.
-Nasal congestion and postnasal drainage may be present.
+The transition to chronic sinusitis occurs when a patient has continuous symptoms for more than three months.
 The sinuses may become narrowed or closed completely due to chronic infection and inflammation.
-Ongoing allergies and environmental irritants (eg: cigarette smoke) may also be a causative factor.
+Ongoing allergies and environmental irritants (eg: cigarette smoke) may be a cause.

-- Examination of the nasal cavity and sinus openings with an endoscope (a small, thin telescope which enables the structures to be viewed through the telescope or on a television monitor).
+- Examination of the nasal cavity and sinus openings with an endoscope (a small, thin telescope which enables the structures to be viewed through the telescope or on a TV monitor).

 Endoscopic surgical techniques have largely replaced conventional open surgery for sinusitis in New Zealand.
 Open surgery is used mainly in the treatment of seriously damaged sinuses or to allow areas not easily reached by an endoscope to be treated.

-There is usually only minimal pain post operatively and this may be treated with pain relieving medications such as paracetamol.
+There is usually only minimal pain after the surgery and this may be treated with pain-relieving medications such as paracetamol.
 Antibiotics may be prescribed to prevent post-operative infection and nasal sprays may be prescribed to flush out debris and promote healing.

 The surgeon will give recovery and activity guidelines before the patient goes home.
-It is usual to be advised to take up some time off work, to avoid exercise, strenuous activity and bending, and not to blow the nose for a period of time.
+It is usually advised to take some time off work; avoid exercise, strenuous activity, and bending; and not to blow the nose for a period.

 Preventing sinusitis may be possible during a cold or when allergies are problematic by:

-- Drinking plenty of fluid - this helps to thin the nasal mucous and allow it to drain more easily.
+- Drinking plenty of fluid to help thin nasal mucus

 - Avoiding allergy triggers